 ↑ I showed Andrea what I was working on, and now she and I both know what she’ll be getting for Christmas.
 This one is for me though and I’ll choose a different colourway for hers.
 I’ll be back to show you the project when it’s finished. ↑

 ↑ We were up north recently visiting some dear family members, where Nick got a whole bushel of fresh-off-the-vine tomatoes, purchased directly from the farmer.
 He canned those, as well as some hot peppers and vegetables that he got in Kensington Market.
 Andrea took a jar of each home. ↑

-↑ I know that pink flowers are not usually associated with Autumn, but damn if I was going to leave this gorgeous New Guinea Impatien outside to get frost bitten.
-I brought it and the annual Vinca we had outside on the deck inside, where they continue to look very pretty.
+↑ I know that pink flowers are not usually associated with Autumn, but I wasn’t about to leave this gorgeous New Guinea Impatien outside to get frost bitten.
+I brought it inside where it continued to look very pretty.
 (It’s an annual plant, so eventually died, but we had a few extra weeks of beauty from it indoors.) ↑

 ↑ Vintage thrifted Corelle dishes.
 The cutlery is vintage stainless Oneidacraft, in the exact same pattern that we had when I was growing up … I found some on ebay and bought them for the sake of nostalgia. ↑

 So, about the pumpkin Andrea brought … I think she meant it as a decoration and I certainly would have enjoyed having it around until Halloween.
 But alas, that was not meant to be.
 It has now been roasted with some other pie-pumpkins, and turned into Pumpkin, Mascarpone Cheese, and Sage Ravioli, with the sage being the last of the season from my herb garden.
 They raviolis are safely stored away in the freezer, sure to be shared with our pal and her beau at a later date.

 ↑ He’s using the ravioli maker thing that I got him for Valentine’s Day a few years so, shown in this post.
 It’s a fine example of a gift that gives back! ↑